-UGI Urges Residents to Consider Both Safety and Energy Efficiency in Preparing for Colder Weather
+UGI Urges Residents to Consider Both Safety and Energy Efficiency in Preparing for Colder Weather, September 2019

-Now that the fall season has officially begun and temperatures cool, residents will turn on their heating systems in the coming weeks.
+With the fall season and cooler temperatures right around the corner, residents will soon be turning on their heating systems.
 Here are some important tips to consider in preparing homes for colder weather:

-- Make sure the pilot light (if you have one) and thermostat are working correctly.
+- Make sure the pilot light (if the appliance is equipped with one) and thermostat are working correctly.

 - Check the fuel pipe and heat exchanger for cracks or leaks.